caiosabadin/notes/sass/tutorial.md

 @charset 'utf-8';
 ```

-For other helpful guidelines, refer to [https://sass-guidelin.es/](this page by Hugo Giraudel).
+For other helpful guidelines, refer to [this page by Hugo Giraudel](https://sass-guidelin.es/).

 ## Comments ##